How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Complex Vehicle Models $2,000 – $4,000+

-Rates depend on installation complexity and the shop’s hourly rate; some “installed package” prices bundle parts and labor.
+Rates depend on the complexity of the install and the shop’s hourly rate.
+Some vendors sell “installed package” pricing that bundles parts and labor together.

 Breaking Down The Price Tag